Note: this blog was originally published on September 2, 2022.

 When deciding which reliability tests to include, we looked at the best practices teams adopt—and the common failure modes they experience—when working with modern distributed cloud-native systems.

 For example, AWS Well-Architected is a framework designed by AWS to help its customers build resilient and scalable systems on AWS.
-It consists of six pillars that each tackle a specific challenge: operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability.
+It comprises six pillars, each tackling a specific challenge: operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability.
 Successfully implementing these pillars will better optimize your workloads for AWS, but the general principles can apply to any large-scale distributed system.

 Learn how to use the Well-Architected Framework to make the best architectural decisions based on your business needs by watching our webinar, presented in partnership with Amazon Web Services: Continuous validation of the Well-Architected Framework.

 Gremlin has years of experience working with some of the world's largest enterprises across many different industries.
 This gives us a unique look into the challenges that teams face when testing reliability at an enterprise scale, and we used this insight when designing our tests.
-We may also add more tests over time as cloud-native organizations' needs and expectations change along with the technology landscape.
+We have and will continue adding tests over time as cloud-native organizations' needs and expectations change along with the technology landscape.

 What happens if we don't run regular reliability tests?